|Itinerary at a Glance

 |What to Expect||Small groups guaranteed not to exceed 24 passengers.
 This moderately-paced, escorted tour includes a reasonable amount of walking or hiking and requires an average level of physical fitness.|

 If you thought that New Zealand or Australia, two of the world's most attractive and popular destinations, were too expensive to visit this year, think again!
-Check out our new tour to New Zealand and Australia.
+Check out our new Australia and New Zealand vacation package.